-The American Film Institute anointed the tearjerker by writer-director Leo McCarey as one of Hollywood’s most romantic films.
-While on a luxury cruise, swoony Cary Grant and Deborah Kerr fall madly, deeply in love despite being engaged to others.
+The American Film Institute anointed this tearjerker by Leo McCarey as one of Hollywood’s most romantic films.
+While on a luxury cruise, swoony Cary Grant and Deborah Kerr fall madly, deeply in love, despite being engaged to others.
 When the ship docks, they part, setting a future day and time to meet at the Empire State Building.
-What happens next is so memorable that it inspired the ending of Sleepless in Seattle.
+What happens next is so memorable it inspired the ending of Sleepless in Seattle.

 For love and laughter: Moonstruck (1987)

-The fact that Cher (now 74) and Nicolas Cage (now 56) make no sense as a couple — and yet we root for their lips to meet in a kiss — is one of the many pleasures of the spaghetti romance between a Brooklyn bookkeeper and an opera-loving baker, from director Norman Jewison (now 94).
+The fact that Cher, 75, and Nicolas Cage, 58, make no sense as a couple and yet we root for their lips to meet in a kiss is one of the many pleasures of the spaghetti romance between a Brooklyn bookkeeper and an opera-loving baker from director Norman Jewison, 95.
 The marriage may not last — but what a honeymoon!